LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB.md

 **Read the instructions and website components, in it's entirety, before beginning** <br />

 Today you will be creating your first ASP.NET Core MVC web application.
-Provided is a csv file of all the "Time" Persons of the year from 1927 - present.
+Provided is a csv file of all the "Time" Persons of the year from 1927 - 2016.
 Create a web app that will allow a user to put in a span of 2 different years, and a list of all the winners will be returned.

-An example of the **functionality** of your site can be found [here](https://lab11.azurewebsites.net/){:target="_blank"} .

 ## Website Components
 Your MVC Web Application should contain the following: